 Middle School utilizes a tardy contract system.
-Warning notifications will be sent home upon receiving 4 unexcused tardies and 9 unexcused tardies in a quarter, for students not currently on a tardy contract.
+Students will be notified at mid-quarter if they have received over 4 tardies.
 Students are placed on tardy contracts for the remainder of the school year upon receiving 9 (nine) unexcused tardies in any quarter.
 A student receiving 14 tardies in any quarter while not on a tardy contract will receive a detention as well as be placed on a tardy contract for the remainder of the school year.
-A student receiving 18 tardies in any quarter while not on a tardy contract will receive a suspension as well as be placed on a tardy contract for the remainder of the school year.
+A student receiving 18 tardies in any quarter while not on a tardy contract will receive a second detention as well as be placed on a tardy contract for the remainder of the school year.
+Attendance and Tardy data will be routinely checked (weekly).